Quantifying Information Extraction using Generalized Quantum Measurements: Proof of the algorithm for the quantum state inference

-For the following proofs needed for the algorithm, we need identify how to group the POVM elements together so that we can build those projectors, i.e., we need an algorithm of how to generate disjoint these sets $I^{(\rho)}$ that can be used to build up $\P_\rho$'s.
-This will be achieving by the following three lemmas:
+For the following proofs needed for the algorithm, we need to identify how to group the POVM elements together so that we can build those projectors, i.e., we need an algorithm of how to generate these sets $I^{(\rho)}$ that can be used to build up $\P_\rho$'s.
+This will be achieved by the following three lemmas:

 \begin{lemma} Let $\bC\hookleftarrow \C$, where $\C=\{\P_j(\bullet)\P_j\}$, and $\bC=\{\PO_\bi\}$.
 If two POVM elements have non-zero overlap, they must correspond to the same projector $\P_j$.
-In mathematical terms, if $\Pi_\bi\Pi_{\bi'}\neq 0$, then both $\bi,\bi'\in I^{(j)}$ for some $j$. \end{lemma} \begin{proof} For contradiction, let us assume that $\bi\in I^{(j)}$ and $\bi'\in I^{(\tilde j)}$, where $\tilde j\neq j$.
+In mathematical terms, if $\hPi_\bi\hPi_{\bi'}\neq 0$, then both $\bi,\bi'\in I^{(j)}$ for some $j$. \end{lemma} \begin{proof} For contradiction, let us assume that $\bi\in I^{(j)}$ and $\bi'\in I^{(\tilde j)}$, where $\tilde j\neq j$.
 Then from the orthogonality of projectors we have